Danzig-Wonneberg / Gdansk-Ujescisko

 Family History Library (Mormon Church)

-Gdansk (official web site)
+Gdansk (official site)

-Videos at Youtube by Jacek Kalinowski
+Videos by Jacek Kalinowski at Youtube

 Gdansk Ujescisko...
 20.06.2007